-Roofing including Roof Space Repair Category 2 Notes The roof is of considerable age and is likely original.
-One or two chipped slates to the roof.
-Regular and ongoing maintenance should be anticipated.
-A roofing contractor can inspect and provide advice.
+Roofing including Roof Space

+Repair Category 2

+Notes There are some damaged slates and sections of loose/missing ridge tile pointing.
+There is corrosion to the skylight in the roof space.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
 Slates deteriorate over time; nail fixings corrode and loosen resulting in on-going maintenance requirements.
 Close quarter inspection may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
-The roof of extensions is of flat design and clad with a material which is known to have a limited lifespan.
-Careful maintenance will be required as this type of roof covering can fail without warning.
-Periodic renewal of the roofing material is likely to be necessary.
-A roofing contractor can advise further.
-There is evidence of wood boring insect infestation.
-Please see comments under Dampness, Rot & Infestation.
+There is staining and woodworm flight holes to the roofing timbers.
+A timber and damp specialist could inspect and provide further advice.